unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** 1 minute

-You contact your deity or a divine proxy and ask up to three questions that can be answered with a yes or no. You must ask your questions before the tek skill ends.
+You contact your sect or a Alien proxy and ask up to three questions that can be answered with a yes or no. You must ask your questions before the tek skill ends.
 You receive a correct answer for each question.

-Divine beings aren’t necessarily omniscient, so you might receive “unclear” as an answer if a question pertains to information that lies beyond the deity’s knowledge.
-In a case where a one-word answer could be misleading or contrary to the deity’s interests, the GM might offer a short phrase as an answer instead.
+Alien beings aren’t necessarily omniscient, so you might receive “unclear” as an answer if a question pertains to information that lies beyond the sect’s knowledge.
+In a case where a one-word answer could be misleading or contrary to the sect’s interests, the GM might offer a short phrase as an answer instead.

 If you cast the tek skill two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get no answer.
 The GM makes this roll in secret.